s2t2/sbsim/docs/contributing.md

 ### Python Style Checking

-We are using [`pylint`](https://pylint.readthedocs.io/en/stable/index.html) to check for Python style formatting issues that `pyink` doesn't fix, to more closely follow
+We are using [`pylint`](https://pylint.readthedocs.io/en/stable/index.html) to check for additional Python style formatting issues that `pyink` doesn't fix, to more closely follow
 [Google Python style guidelines](https://google.github.io/styleguide/pyguide.html).
 The style checker will NOT automatically update files inplace, but rather will produce a report containing any errors that you will need to fix manually.